Loading...

 Histograms display continuous grouped data using bars whose area (not height) represents frequency.
 This higher-tier topic requires students to calculate frequency density and interpret histograms with unequal class widths.

-Our tutors see these errors again and again.
+Students make these errors again and again.
 Knowing them in advance gives you a head start.

 Plotting frequency instead of frequency density on the y-axis